LazloKapel/hat3-fencingsystem/README.md

 - Allowed windows to be resized by the user.
 - Prevented windows from being resized larger than the screen.
 - Added button to reset window size to the default.
-- Set intial position of all windows to the top left just below the header.
+- Set initial position of all windows to the top left just below the header.
 - Allowed overflowing text within windows to be scrolled.
+### v0.0.5 (????)
+#### Summary
+Improves the way data is passed between HTML elements and JS functions
+#### Changes
+- Elements subordinate to windows given data-window property to identify them easily.
+- Added a getWindowObjects() function which fetches all the elements attached to a window (container, body, header, button, etc.).
+- Added a red close window button to the top right of all windows.